 What is Mentor Link?

-- We recommend a time commitment of at least 4 hours from January to May 2018, which includes a minimum of 2 separate meetings and attendance at the CIVIC Scholars Mentor Night on Tuesday, January 30th, 2018 at the ODU Gordon Art Gallery.
+We recommend a time commitment of 5 hours from October 2018 to May 2019, which includes a minimum of 3 separate meetings and attendance at the Mentor Breakfast Thursday, October 25th, 2018 and the CIVIC Scholars Executive Networking Event on January 29th, 2019.

 - Assisting with the student’s career development